Are you dreaming of a rustic winter wedding?

 Some people loathe its chilliness, but others, who can see beyond the discomfort that lower temperatures can bring, see the fairytale-like feel that winter can provide.

 And that is exactly the reason why winter is such a great time to start your own “happy ever after”.
 There should not be any doubts when it comes to the theme—rustic is the way to go.
 We will give you a few hints on how to do it right.

 Choosing a wedding color palette can be a tricky thing.
 It should be coherent with the season, the venue, the theme, the atmosphere you are trying to achieve, and many other trinkets.
 There are many irresistible palettes.
-Some of the best choices for rustic winter wedding are berry tones plus blush pink (raspberries, cranberries and all those adorable fruity shades are nothing but photo-worthy), emerald green and grey tones (elegant, romantic and in its essence rustic palette, which will compliment the theme perfectly), ice blue and grayed jade (true cool winter shades), white, bronze and forest green, mint (great for vintage feel), wine, mauve and blush (ideal for rustic garden weddings), etc.
+Some of the best choices for a rustic winter wedding are berry tones plus blush pink (raspberries, cranberries, and all those adorable fruity shades are nothing but photo-worthy), emerald green, and grey tones (elegant, romantic and in its essence rustic palette, which will compliment the theme perfectly), ice blue and grayed jade (true cool winter shades), white, bronze and forest green, mint (great for vintage feel), wine, mauve and blush (ideal for rustic garden weddings), etc.

 Choosing the Venue